thePhilGuy/Certification/README.md

 I have implemented programming assignment 2 using python 2.

 ## Setup
-I place all received files in a subfolder named recv, in order to make sure it exists as well as the certificates please run
+In order to make sure all the certificates exist please run
 ```sh
 sh setup.sh